0x0203/scpulse/README.md

 The unique portions of this project (scpulse.c and the makefile) are provided with no restrictions.
 Do with them as you wish.

 Raylib, Raygui and the custom vertical slider gui controls come directly from their respective projects and are licensed accordingly (an unmodified zlib/libpng license).
-See their project pages linked above for details.
+See [Raylib licence](https://github.com/raysan5/raylib/blob/master/LICENSE) and [Raygui licence](https://github.com/raysan5/raygui/blob/master/LICENSE) for details.

 Miniaudio is licenced according to it's original license (public domain or MIT No Attribution).
-See their project page linked above for details.
+See their [project page](https://github.com/mackron/miniaudio/blob/master/LICENSE) for details.